 Ravi Nessman named news director for US South region

-The Associated Press has named Ravi Nessman regional news director for the U.S. South, a new position overseeing AP's journalism and news operations across formats in 13 states.
-The appointment was announced Monday by Brian Carovillano, AP's vice president for U.S. News.
+In this Friday, Feb.
+24, 2017 photo, Ravi Nessman poses for a photo in Atlanta.
+The Associated Press has named Nessman as regional news director for the South, a new position overseeing AP's journalism and news operations across formats in 13 southern states.

 Comments